micahshute/breakline_ed/internet_basics/README.md

 2. Physically sending a request for information from your computer to the location of the Google computer
 3. Making sure that all of the communication between the two computers makes it to its destination

+Now let's start at the beginning.
+How do we get this specially-formed HTTP request from our computer to the Google computer?
+The answer is with another set of rules of course!
+Like we discussed before, in tech a set of rules which govern something is called a `protocol`.
+This `protocol` is called `Internet Protocol` (`IP`).
+You can think of `IP` as the postal service of the internet.
+Every computer connected to the web gets an address.

+**NOTE:** We will be discussing IPv4 (version 4), although the internet is transitioning to IPv6 (version 6).
+The only difference in the broad strokes is that there are many more available addresses in v6, as we were running out in v4.

+So when you connect to the internet, you get an address, like 73.93.134.211.
+In upcoming examples, we will use this address as "your" address as you send information to Google.

+Google will have an address too, like 216.58.195.68.

+When you want to send your `HTTP` request from your address to Google, `Internet Protocol` (`IP`) will be the rules that are followed by your computer and intermediate `hops` along the way to allow your request to make it from your computer to Google's computer.
+When you want to send an `HTTP` request, you put the entire HTTP packet (described above) into an `IP` packet which holds the information of who is sending the packet (73.93.134.211) and where the packet is going (216.58.195.68).
+You can think of this `IP` packet as the envelope in which you put your `HTTP` packet.
+To aid this journey, there are physical components in the internet owned by `Internet Service Providers` (`ISPs`) called `routers`.
+These `routers` will read the `IP` "envelope", and send along your request to another router that is closer to Google's server, until you finally get to a router that can send your request directly to Google's server.

+To learn more about `IP`, [continue reading here.](./ip.md)